Shampoo Slime is a fun and easy slime DIY without any glue. The recipe calls for just 4 simple ingredients. Kids will have a blast making this.

 Shampoo Slime in hands.

-In fact, you might already have everything you need to make this at home.
+In fact, you might already have everything you need to make your own slime at home.
 Whether you need a rainy day activity or something to beat the heat, this is a blast to make.

 • No Glue.